Beneficiaries of international protection travelling to the country of origin (EMN)

 - in 2 cases the Immigration Office annulled its request (for example because the beneficiary acquired Belgian nationality in the meantime).

-EU comparative report
+EU synthesis report

 The comparative EU synthesis report gives an overview of policies and practices in 24 EU Member States (including Belgium), Norway and Switserland.
 Some key findings:

 The scale of beneficiaries travelling to their country of origin remains difficult to estimate, but where data is available, the numbers overall seem low.